Stellius-Studio/MineCICD/Readme.md

 CICD script <script-name> (Multiple scripts via separate lines can be specified)
 <...>
 ```

+### Ready-to-merge marker
+Use `/minecicd ready [targetBranch]` to flag the current branch as ready to be merged into a target branch (default: `main`).
+This creates or updates a marker file and pushes it to your repository, which also triggers the normal webhook flow on downstream servers.

+- Command examples:
+  - `/minecicd ready` → marks as ready to merge into `main`.
+  - `/minecicd ready develop` → marks as ready to merge into `develop`.

+- What gets committed:
+  - A JSON marker at `.minecicd/ready-to-merge.json` with fields:
+    - `branch` – the current branch where you ran the command
+    - `target` – the branch you indicated (default `main`)
+    - `author` – command sender (player name or "Server Console")
+    - `timestamp` – ISO 8601 timestamp
+  - Commit message format: `CICD ready-to-merge <target>`

+- How downstreams react:
+  - Any server tracking this branch and receiving webhooks will gently pull the update (subject to `webhooks.min-interval-ms` debounce) as with any push.
+  - This does not automatically merge into the target; it signals readiness for your normal Git workflow (PRs, reviews, manual merges).

 ### Secrets
 Secrets are a way of storing sensitive information, such as passwords or API keys, in a dedicated, untracked file.<br>